p-sto/design_patterns/patterns/3_Decorator/description.md

 has to be of a type of decorated object as it's interchangeable with it.

 What's kind of unique for this pattern is that is has to implement interface of a object type it has to decorate but it also has an object it decorates.

-UML:
+So it uses both inheritance and composition.

 ![](decorator.gif)